PURCHASING PROCEDURE GUIDE

 Food items exempted from the Official Function category are: Cooking classes, resale by clubs, meals for athletic teams when Food Service is closed, meals provided in fees paid by participant, foods provided per contract to non-college groups.

 All catering requests must be coordinated through the Conferences and Events Department.
 No external catering is permitted on campus (this includes any of AWC campuses).
 Our in-house catering group has first rights to any food service/ food purchasing that happens on behalf of the campus.
 They will either supply the food at a competitive price or issue a catering waiver for food to be purchased off campus.
 All PO's for food will be stopped in the purchasing department and the request be re-directed to the Conferences and Events department.
 This policy applies to any requests using institutional, grant, or club funds.
+AWC Purchasing Cards may be used as noted in the guidelines for Conference and Events.

 Current employees of AWC may not be paid through a Professional Services Claim process.
 Compensation for additional services must be requested through Payroll.